sheilsarda/MachineLearning/README.md

 - Derive optimal behavior policies using Markov Decision Processes
 - Understand and implement Q-learning
 - Understand the relationship between Autoencoders and PCA

+## Final Project: Optimal Portfolio Construction in Large Cap US Stocks using Machine Learning

+The process of selecting a portfolio is composed of two stages: the first to analyze the historical data and build an idea on the behavior of assets in the future, and the second one uses these insights to build the portfolio.
+Our project aims to use a supervised learning algorithm to forecast the direction of the stock and then create a portfolio by allocating a percentage of funds to each stock.